 The market breadth remained optimistic, as there were 1594 shares on the gaining side against 831 shares on the losing side, while 152 shares remained unchanged.The BSE Sensex is currently trading at 28937.19, up by 193.87 points or 0.67% after trading in a range of 28824.17 and 29001.35.
 There were 21 stocks advancing against 9 stocks declining on the index.

-The broader indices were trading in red; the BSE Mid cap index was down by 0.41%, while Small cap index down by 0.09%.
+The broader indices were trading in green; the BSE Mid cap index was up by 0.17%, while Small cap index up by 0.57%.

 The top gaining sectoral indices on the BSE were Realty up by 1.70%, Healthcare up by 1.02%, Bankex up by 0.85%, FMCG up by 0.80% and IT up by 0.66%, while Oil & Gas down by 0.86%, Energy down by 0.49%, Telecom down by 0.42%, Consumer Durables down by 0.32% and PSU down by 0.05% were the top losing indices on BSE.

 The top gainers on the Sensex were Axis Bank up by 2.32%, Dr. Reddy’s Lab up by 2.12%, Sun Pharma up by 2.08%, HDFC up by 1.72% and Hindustan Unilever up by 1.37%.
 On the flip side, Tata Motors down by 0.95%, Bharti Airtel down by 0.77%, Mahindra & Mahindra down by 0.75%, NTPC down by 0.43% and GAIL India down by 0.42% were the top losers.